 Costs of goods and services received by June 30 for which the district had not paid by June 30, such as supplies, textbooks, equipment, cleaning and repair services, June utilities, June phone bills, and any other unpaid invoices, should be recorded as a payable and expenditure.
-In the records: On the worksheet:

-Debit: 802 Expenditures (XXX-XXX-XXX-XXX
+Debit: 802 Expenditures (XXX-XXX-XXXX

 Any appropriate object) (Line 55, col. b)

-Credit: 621 Accounts Payable (Line 24, col. C)
+Credit: 621 Accounts Payable (Line 24, col. c)